-The MEK Iran has informed recently that the regime banned the entry and exit of Tehran, Karaj, Isfahan, Mashad, and Oroumieh for three days for fear of the terrible death rate consequences.
+Recently, the MEK Iran stated that the regime banned entry and exit of Tehran, Karaj, Isfahan, Mashad, and Oroumieh for three days in fear of the terrible death rate consequences.

-Deputy Health Minister admits that the coronavirus death toll is 1.7-2.2 times bigger than the official number.
+The Deputy Health Minister admits that the coronavirus death toll is 1.7-2.2 times higher than the official number.

-MEK Iran has shared the statement of the director of the Behesht-e-Zahra cemetery in Tehran: “The doors of Behecht Zahra will only be open to the families of the deceased and their first-degree relatives”.
+MEK Iran communicated the following statement from the director of the Behesht-e-Zahra cemetery in Tehran.
+“The doors of Behecht Zahra will only be open to the families of the deceased and their immediate relatives.”

-Head of Infectious Diseases Department of Khomeini Hospital: Hospitals are almost full.
-They are no longer accepting new patients, all beds are occupied.
-The contamination of the second wave was much higher than the first wave, and the third wave is really more serious.
+The head of Infectious Diseases Department of Khomeini Hospital noted that hospitals are almost full.
+They are no longer accepting new patients; all beds are occupied.
+The contamination of the second wave was much higher than the first wave, and the third wave is much more serious.
 (Official TV, October 13)

-MEK Iran reported on their website that in the West Azerbaijan Medical School, 1056 people are hospitalized, 224 of which are in ICUs.
-16 people died in 24 hours and the total death toll reached 1,268 people.
+MEK Iran website reported that in the West Azerbaijan Medical School, 1,056 people are hospitalized, 224 of which are in ICUs.
+Sixteen people died in 24 hours and the total death toll reached 1,268 people.

-Also, intensive care beds are full in the 22 Bahman Hospital in Nichapour and more than 500 Covid-19 patients have died in this city.
+Intensive care beds are full in the 22 Bahman Hospital in Nichapour and more than 500 COVID-19 patients died in this city.

-“Schools, universities, and many public places must be closed as quickly as possible to prevent the situation from happening.
-Otherwise, we will see an increase in coronavirus mortality rates,” Minoo Mohraz, a member of the National Committee on Combating Coronavirus.
+“Schools, universities, and many public places must be closed as quickly as possible to prevent the situation from worsening.
+Otherwise, we will see an increase in coronavirus mortality rates,” says Minoo Mohraz, a member of the National Committee on Combating Coronavirus.